 Are you working on small or complex 3D models?
 Then a precise scanner that captures data in a stable environment is useful.

 All scanners have advantages and disadvantages.
 So it's a matter of finding the scanner with the advantages that match your focus.

 If you are selective, you will find a 3D scanner that meets your criteria.
 You increase your chances of getting more orders and can even develop new business areas.

 Once you have worked out your requirements for a 3D model, your next step is to find the right scanning technique.
-There are many different scanning technologies, all with different strengths and weaknesses.
+There are many different scan technologies, all with different strengths and weaknesses.

 Note: A mobile 3D scanner with laser triangulation is in the higher price segment.

 To use laser triangulation for moving objects is bound to certain criteria.
 Your scan object must move in relation to the laser, similar to a conveyor belt at an airport.
 A smooth movement of the scan objects is required to completely scan the object.
 This way you avoid incorrect or unusable data.